Robert Hughes, Baron Hughes of Woodside: Political career

 Hughes first stood for Parliament in 1959 at North Angus and Mearns, where he came second to the Conservative incumbent Colin Thornton-Kemsley.
 He was the Member of Parliament (MP) for Aberdeen North from 1970 to 1997.

-Hughes was Parliamentary Under-Secretary of State for Scotland from March 1974 until July 1975, when he resigned in disagreement with the government's incomes policy.
+He was Parliamentary Under-Secretary of State for Scotland from March 1974 until July 1975, when he resigned in disagreement with the government's incomes policy.

 The 1979 vote of no confidence resulted from the Labour government overturning the "Yes" result of the Scottish devolution referendum.
 Rather than the SNP, prime minister James Callaghan blamed unionist rebels on his own benches for ultimately bringing about the collapse of his government and opening the door to victory for Margaret Thatcher's Conservatives.
 Hughes was one of those rebels.
 Tam Dalyell, Peter Doig, and Adam Hunter were the other Scottish Labour MPs who helped overturn the "Yes" vote.

 In November 1985 Hughes was appointed to the Shadow Cabinet as Shadow Secretary of State for Transport.
 On 27 September 1997, he was created a life peer as Baron Hughes of Woodside, of Woodside in the City of Aberdeen.